Not All Accuracy Is Equal: Prioritizing Independence in Infectious Disease Forecasting: Conclusion

 \section{Conclusion}

-Ensemble forecasts have become central to epidemic preparedness, yet their performance has often fallen short of their full potential.
-When models rely on similar methods and data, their errors are highly correlated, and the benefits of ensembling are reduced.
-The solution is not simply to add more models, but to value independent contributions---aspects of a model that provide information beyond what the ensemble already captures.
+Ensemble forecasts have become central to epidemic preparedness, but when all models in an ensemble rely on similar methods and data, their errors are highly correlated, and the benefits of ensembling are reduced.
+To address this, we must value independent contributions---aspects of a model that provide information beyond what the ensemble already captures.

-Although practical challenges remain, they are not insurmountable.
-Correlations between models can shift over time and across targets, and biases shared across models cannot be averaged away.
+Doing so presents some practical challenges.
+For example, correlations between models can shift over time and across targets, and biases shared across models cannot be averaged away.
 Yet these issues can be managed: correlations can be monitored in rolling windows, and diversification helps reduce shared biases.
 Transparent reporting of both stand-alone and independent skill would provide a clearer picture of each model’s contribution and help guide future innovation.

-Ensembles achieve their value not by simply aggregating as many models as possible, but by intentionally combining models that contribute complementary information.
+Ensembles achieve their value not only by aggregating models, but by intentionally combining models that contribute complementary information.
 For modelers, this means that innovation in data, methods, and objectives should be guided not only by accuracy against baselines but by the potential to add independent value to ensembles.
 For ensemblers, this means adopting weighting and evaluation strategies that recognize contribution as well as accuracy.
 By embracing these principles, the forecasting community can build ensembles that are more diverse, more resilient, and ultimately more useful for epidemic preparedness and response.